Impact of Hospital Radio

 Reducing Patient Isolation

-Learn how hospital radio combats loneliness and fosters connection during hospital stays.
+Listening to Hospital radio is shown to combats loneliness and fosters connection during hospital stays.

 Enhancing Mental Health